-The RS-232↔485/422 Converter Plus is an RS-232-to-RS-485 interface converter that operates in the same manner as a line driver.
-It allows an RS-232 device to transmit data over much longer distances than is normally possible (up to 4 miles-6.4 km-at 1200 bps).
-The advantage of the RS-232↔485/422 Converter Plus over other line drivers is that it can also operate in multipoint applications.
+The RS-232↔485/422 Converter Plus is an RS-232-to-RS-485 interface converter that can be used in pairs to operate in the same manner as a line driver.
+It allows an RS-232 device to transmit data over much longer distances than is normally possible.
 Depending on the operating environment, as many as 64 devices can be linked together using twisted-pair cable.

-The opto-isolating models (IC109A, IC109AE, IC109C) protect one segment of your extended network from problems that arise on the other.
+The opto-isolating models (IC109A-R2, IC109AE, IC109C) protect equipment from differences in ground potentials on one side of the unit to the other side of the unit.
 Inside the RS-232↔485/422 Opto-Isolator/Converter, optical isolation circuitry converts electrical signals to light and back again, to keep signal noise and ground loops from crossing between segments of your RS-485 installation.
 That means the electrical noise from your factory floor won't affect your office communications, and the difference in ground potential between buildings won't damage your sensitive equipment.